-HAPS can be realized as airborne balloons, air-crafts, or airships according to the required power and cargo capabilities \cite{d2016high}.
-Numerous contributions are presented to tackle different challenges of HAPS communication systems such as trajectory optimization, resource management, performance evaluation, and link/power budgeting \cite{FBmarriott2020trajectory,azzahra2019noma,ji2020energy, Nokiahsieh2020uav,nauman2017system}.
-A recent study suggest optimal flight trajectory of a solar powered high-altitude long endurance aircraft encompassing ascend and descend to maximize sunlight exposure and minimize power expenditure, respectively, according to the time of the day \cite{FBmarriott2020trajectory}.
-Other contributions propose non-orthogonal multiple access for effective resource management over millimeter-wave frequency \cite{azzahra2019noma}.
-Another study employs steerable adaptive antenna array to continuously serve same cell users during the repetitive flight pattern over it's coverage area \cite{Nokiahsieh2020uav}.
-Moreover, link budgeting with QPSK for varying code rates is carried out to minimize error rates and power consumption \cite{nauman2017system}.
-However, to the best of author's knowledge, no contribution has jointly addressed the aforementioned aspects in a HAPS communication system.
+Numerous contributions have been presented to tackle different challenges of HAPS communication systems, such as trajectory optimization, resource management, performance evaluation, and link/power budgeting \cite{FBmarriott2020trajectory,azzahra2019noma,ji2020energy, Nokiahsieh2020uav,nauman2017system}.
+A recent study has suggested optimal flight trajectory of a solar powered high-altitude long-endurance aircraft encompassing ascend and descend to maximize sunlight exposure and minimize power expenditure, respectively, according to the time of the day \cite{FBmarriott2020trajectory}.
+Another contribution proposed non-orthogonal multiple access (NOMA) for effective resource management over millimeter-wave frequency \cite{azzahra2019noma}.
+Some other study employed a steerable adaptive antenna array to continuously serve same cell-users during the repetitive flight pattern over its coverage area \cite{Nokiahsieh2020uav}.
+Moreover, link budgeting with QPSK for varying code rates was carried out to minimize error rates and power consumption \cite{nauman2017system}.
+However, to the best of authors' knowledge, there is no contribution for jointly addressing the flight operation and communication aspects in a HAPS communication system.

 We present an interdisciplinary approach involving atmospheric science, aerodynamics, wireless communications, and electrical energy to mutually tackle the previously mentioned challenges for optimal flight and communication operations with effective resource allocation for long-endurance.